Strawberries

 Strawberry varieties fall into two main categories; short day varieties and day neutral varieties.
 The biggest difference being that the fruiting peak falls at a different time, so if you plant a mixture of these varieties you will be harvesting fruit for a longer period.

-Short day varieties initiate flowering when, as the name suggests, the days are short in winter and spring.
+Short Day varieties initiate flowering when, as the name suggests, the days are short in winter and spring.
 Subsequently the bulk of the fruit of these varieties will start in early November, mostly finishing after Christmas.
-Some seasons as the days shorten in Autumn flowering is also initiated and small crop may be produced.
-Camerosa is a short day variety.
+Some seasons, as the days shorten in Autumn, flowering is also initiated and a small crop may be produced.
+Camarosa is a short day variety.
 This variety is produces large, well flavoured fruit right around Christmas.
 It is a real winner.
 Another is Ventana.

 Feeding and Maintaining

-To prevent Leaf spot and botrytis (grey mould), avoid overhead watering.
-If botrytis is observed, then spray with Kiwicare Thiram (in wet periods) observing the 7 day withholding period.
+• To prevent leaf spot and botrytis (grey mould), avoid overhead watering.
+If botrytis is observed, then spray with ‘Botry-Zen’ – an organic, crop-friendly fungal spray with no withholding period.

 Strawberries are relatively pest free, just keep an eye out for slugs during spring which may eat the new leaves, and the occurrence of aphids and mites during the summer months, which may require control using bee friendly ‘Yates Mavrik’.